neo4j-contrib/py2neo/docs/ogm/index.rst

       The primary node label used for Cypher `MATCH` and `MERGE` operations.
 By default the name of the class is used.

+      This value can also be a tuple, in which case a composite primary label is implied.

    .. attribute:: __primarykey__

       The primary property key used for Cypher `MATCH` and `MERGE`